 My goal is to be available 24 hours a day 7 days a week.
 There will be infrequent occasions when I am out of town or otherwise unavailable.
-In these situations, Barry Goldberg, MD will serve as my covering physician.
+In these situations, Barry Goldberg, MD or another qualified concierge physician, will serve as my covering physician.

 7. Do I still need health insurance if I enroll with you?

 Yes.
 My new medical practice will not take the place of general health insurance coverage.
 My practice is a primary care medical practice, not a health insurance program.
 You are advised to continue your HSA, PPO, Medicare or other insurance program.